 Since your home is yours, you are always free to sell it at any time during your agreement with us.
 However, Unison equity sharing agreements have a restriction period during which some features will not be available.

 1. Sharing in the losses if you sell: In the case you wish to move in the first five years, the transaction would proceed as usual except if the home’s value has gone down.
-If that happens, Unison will not share in a decrease of value - meaning the Ending Agreed Value for your property will be at least equal to the Original Appraised Property Value, even if your property value has decreased since the start of your agreement.
+During the restriction period, Unison does not share in a decrease of value - meaning the Ending Agreed Value for your property will be at least equal to the Original Appraised Property Value, even if your property value has decreased since the start of your agreement.
 Thus, at a minimum, you’ll have to pay the Initial Payment (together with any amounts attributed to the Risk Adjustment)

 2. Remodeling Adjustment: Unison will not share in the value you add via remodeling projects.
 However, you are eligible for a remodeling adjustment only after the third anniversary of your Unison agreement.

 You can sell your home at any time.
 (After all, it’s your home!)
 Whenever you choose to sell, you'll need to notify Unison and send us copies of certain documents related to the sale -- such as appraisals, inspections, title reports, etc. When your sale of the home closes, you will pay Unison the amount you owe us from the escrow.

-Since Unison's funding is not intended to be short-term financing, we cannot share any loss in the value of the home if you sell it within the first three years (in some rare cases the waiting period is five years).
+Since Unison's funding is not intended to be short-term financing, we cannot share any loss in the value of the home if you sell it within the restriction period.